“Here's the guest room!"

 “Hmm.
 Well, let's stop talking about it if you don't know about it.”

-"Ah, I don't think I'd hate it!
-It's just that I've never really had many chances to see it..."
-Terra blushed, noticing that despite having six years on Diode, she somehow knew less about the world.
+“Ah, I don't think I'd hate it!
+It's just that I've never really had many chances to see it...”
+Terra blushed, noticing that despite having six years on Diode, she was somehow less knowledgeable about the world.

 “It's stuff that the Council of Elders strictly prohibit–” Diode cut herself short and quickly glanced towards the office.
 Terra laughed.

-"You don't need to worry.
-There aren't going to be any restrictions on what you say here."
+“You don't need to worry.
+No one's going to arrest you for what you say here.”

 “Even if it's about Magiri and Eda?”